taskiq-python/taskiq/docs/guide/architecture-overview.md

 or puts it back to the queue.

-Also, with context you'll be able to get current message that was received by the broker or even instance of a broker who received a message.
+Also, with context you'll be able to get current message that was received by the broker or even an instance of a broker that received a message.
 This may be useful for lib developers.